Calebux/Celo-Vote-Tutorial/README.md

 cd voting-dapp
 truffle init
 ```
-With the required files and folders, a new Truffle project will be created as a result.
+As a result, a new Truffle project will be created with the required files & folders installed.

-## 2: Smart Contract
+## Step 2: Smart Contract-

 The next step is to build a smart contract that would let users choose their preferred candidate.
 Create a new file called Voting.sol in the contracts folder.
 Define the following contract in this file: